MoncefDj/Kaizen/Knowledge Repository/Book Notes/Peak How to Master Almost Anything by Anders Ericsson & Robert Pool/README.md

 - The deliberate-practice mindset offers the following view: anyone can improve, but it requires the right approach.
 If you are not improving, it’s not because you lack innate talent; it’s because you’re not practicing the right way.
 Once you understand this, improvement becomes a matter of figuring out what the “right way” is.

 - When you look at how people are trained in the professional and business worlds, you find a tendency to focus on knowledge at the expense of skills.
 The main reasons are tradition and convenience: it is much easier to present knowledge to a large group of people than it is to set up conditions under which individuals can develop skills through practice.

+## 6| Principles of Deliberate Practice in Everyday Life

+- First, find a good teacher.
+A good teacher is someone who can enhance your understanding of the subject you are learning by improving your mental representation of it.

+- Practicing with 100% focus for a shorter period is more effective than practicing for a longer period with only 70% focus.